How To Run An Effective And Successful In-House Maintenance System

 Another important challenge for any Industry 4.0 regime is connectivity.
 A hyper-interconnected smart facility depends heavily on high-speed, low-latency connectivity.
 This affects predictive maintenance as well, with its reliance on 24/7, split-second data acquisition, formulation, and distribution.

-This is especially concerning in critical facilities, such as power generation plants or healthcare facilities.
+This is especially concerning in critical facilities (EXTERNAL), such as power generation plants or healthcare facilities.
 As Flavio Caracas, Senior Director for Nokia’s Network Infrastructure Group puts it: “When there is a problem in these networks, the effect can go beyond the walls of the company into potentially life-threatening and macro-economic events.”

 Predictive maintenance works hand-in-hand with Industry 4.0 and ‘smart factory’ principles, given that the latter concepts are themselves immersed in smart data.
-Modern Maintenance and Repair Operations (MROs) are reliant on data-rich analytics.
+Modern Maintenance and Repair Operations (MROs) (BAD) are reliant on data-rich analytics.
 However, these maintenance objectives can only be objective if the ‘smart facility’ is indeed smart.

 Think even bigger, perhaps?